 When choosing a travel destination, it’s all too easy to stick to the same old well-trodden paths.
 Sure, Spain’s Mediterranean beaches are a wonder in their own right, as are America’s Californian coastlines.

 Next time you’re thinking about where to visit, though, why not consider a trip to Australia?
-Australia travel is on the rise, it is becoming such a popular destination especially for Brit’s.
+Australian travel is on the rise, it is becoming such a popular destination, especially for Brits.

 Encapsulating wildlife, culture and unforgettable encounters with Mother Nature, the country has everything you’d want in a holiday.
 There are many places to visit in Australia.
 Australia’s official language is English and they also drive on the left-hand side of the road which makes it an easy destination for Brit’s to visit.